ArtemMusienko/ArtemMusienko/README.md

 -   🌍 I'm based in Russia, Rostov-on-Don;
 -   ✉️ You can contact me at by [email](mailto:temich2001@yandex.ru) or [Telegram](https://t.me/mus1enko_a);
--   🧠 I'm learning Python and how neural networks work;
+-   🧠 I'm learning Python, SQL and how neural networks work;
 -   🤝 I'm open to collaborating on for startups in ML and Kaggle competitions;
 -   ⚡ [My resume](https://disk.yandex.ru/i/G1Vbxd-pHIJYjg).